nikk0007/devopsprojects/minio/readme.md

 Install python minio module in case not present:
 - pip install minio

-Now we can use out minio client to access minio to create bucket, upload file, download file, list buckets etc.
+Now we can use our minio client to access minio to create bucket, upload file, download file, list buckets etc.

 We can also exec into the minio pod and check the "data" folder(which we had setup in minio.yaml)
 - k exec -it -n minio-dev minio-598b59589-vwp26 -- /bin/bash